epfl-matmat/matmat.org/teaching.md

 * Analysis
 * Linear algebra
 * Exposure to numerical linear algebra
-* Exposure to numerical methods for solving partial differential equations (such as finite-element methods, plane-wave methods)
+* Some experience with numerical methods for solving differential equations (such as finite-element methods, finite-difference approaches, plane-wave methods)
 * Exposure to implementing numerical algorithms (e.g. using Python or Julia)

 This course delivers a mathematical viewpoint on materials modelling and it is